Buried Colors

 Wool yarn: the 2 at the top are mine, the one at the bottom is Frida’s

-Haciendo el hilado de la manera tradicional Mapuche usando un fuipe.
+Haciendo el hilado de la manera tradicional Mapuche usando un uso.

-Making the yarn in the traditional Mapuche’s way using a fuipe
+Making the yarn in the traditional Mapuche’s way using an uso.

 Juntando el hilado